pskopnik/Git-Deployment-Handler/README.md

     git-dh <configfile> cron

+If the setup is stored in a `gitdh.conf` file in the `gitdh` branch of an repository the `git-dh-cron` command has to be used.

+    git-dh-cron <repository directory>...

 To automate this, a cron file can be created in `/etc/cron.d/` (path for most linux distributions).
-An example file performing `git-dh` every five minutes can be found in docs/gitdh.cron
+An example file performing `git-dh`/`git-dh-cron` every five minutes can be found in docs/gitdh.cron